 Thai Lettuce Wraps is one of those meals that will make you forget you’re eating healthy!
 A traditional Thai dish called Larb Gai, they’re quick to make and full of fresh flavours from herbs and lime, plus a nice hit of chilli.
 Use chicken mince or pork mince, bundle it up in lettuce or serve it over rice!

 Thai is one of the most popular Asian foods in Sydney.
 And there’s so much to love about it – noodles, curries and soups, grilled chicken, fried rice and Thai Fish Cakes.
 And of course, everybody’s favourite Thai Chicken Satay with peanut sauce!

-But when you feel like something lighter but still loaded with Thai flavours, these Thai Chicken Lettuce Cups are fabulous.
+But when you feel like something lighter (read: lower cal!) but still loaded with Thai flavours, these Thai Chicken Lettuce Wraps are fabulous.

 Larb Gai, Laab Gai, Lahb Gai, Laap Gai…….searching for a recipe like this where the name has been interpreted in so many different ways is always interesting!
 Depending on what you search will return a myriad of results!

 Thai Lettuce Wraps are a celebration of fresh flavours and textures.
 The perfect balance of sweet, savoury, sour and spiciness with aromatic herbs and the fresh crunch from lettuce.
 Utterly addictive!

 Larb Gai is the Thai version of everybody’s favourite Chinese Lettuce Wraps, San Choy Bow!